e2w5/DetectionLabRevamped/Vagrant/lab-guide/6-2-network-velociraptor-lab.md

 4. After the hunt finishes, download results and note processes associated with recent Suricata alerts (e.g., browser/PowerShell).
 5. Upload relevant findings to Splunk or reference in your incident notes.

-*Checkpoint:* Document hunt ID, duration, and any suspicious processes identified.

 ## Exercise 5 – Correlate Network Alerts with Host Telemetry
 1. In Splunk, search `index=suricata signature=*` and select one alert from Exercise 2.